News and Events

 Welcome to our new Milton Ulladulla U3A Website and Facebook Manager,

-as a contractor.
+Robin retired to Ulladulla with his wife, Margaret, having worked in the Public Service in Adelaide with the ATO and and in Canberra with Industry, Science and Technology, and as a contractor with Defence and Medicare.
 He grew up in Adelaide, South Australia and has tertiary training in Information Technology.
 Robin heard that the U3A Committee was looking for a Publicity officer and volunteered for the position.

 The U3A Milton Ulladulla President and Committee welcome Robin and hope to work with him in the position of Website and Facebook Manager for years to come.
 They

 also thank Enid for filling the position of Publicity Officer.